sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 - [x] HTTP Load Balancing
 - [x] Compute Engine persistent disk CSI Driver

-You account should have sufficient access equivalent to the `cluster-admin` ClusterRole.
+Your account should have sufficient access equivalent to the `cluster-admin` ClusterRole.

 #### Steps

 > [Container-native load balancing] is only available on VPC-native cluster.
 For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress).

-Create an override file with the following value.
-We configure Ingress to use [Container-native load balancing] to expose Sourcegraph publically and Storage Class to use [Compute Engine persistent disk].
+Create an override file with the following values.
+We configure Ingress to use [Container-native load balancing] to expose Sourcegraph publicly on a domain of your choosing and Storage Class to use [Compute Engine persistent disk].

 [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml)
 ```yaml